 DR MABUSE, THE GAMBLER

-Director Fritz Lang had a great fascination with masses being controlled by Machiavellian minds as in many of his American sound thrillers or with images like the robot Maria turned rabble-rouser in Metropolis (1927).
-In Dr Mabuse, Fritz Lang taps into the decadence of post-War Europe with great accuracy the Folies Bergere, the flourishing gambling clubs, the free-wheeling continental set, the world of international finance (a scene, cut from this version of the film, in which Mabuse manipulates a stock-market crash is amazingly prophetic of the German inflation crisis only a couple of years later), the Cubist movement, the flourishing of spiritualism.
+In Dr Mabuse, Fritz Lang taps into the decadence of post-War Europe the Folies Bergere, the flourishing gambling clubs, the free-wheeling continental set, the world of international finance, the flourishing of spiritualism.
 Some of Langs images of the bored rich are striking.
-One of the gambling dens advertises itself with the statement: Hilarious enjoyment without restrictions.
+One of the gambling dens advertises itself: Hilarious enjoyment without restrictions.
 Our motto is Whatever Gives Pleasure is Permissible.
-The Countess is wont to stating title cards like: We need adventure to make life worthwhile and [of watching people gamble]: I find thrills and sensations which help to make existence less dull.
+The Countess is wont to stating intertitle cards like: We need adventure to make life worthwhile and [of watching people gamble]: I find thrills and sensations which help to make existence less dull.
 In this milieu, Dr Mabuse is seen as the ultimate decadent Nothing is interesting in the long run except one thing.
 Playing with human beings and human fates, he states at one point, and at another: There is no such thing as love.
 There is only desire and the will to possess what you desire.

-As Dr Mabuse, Rudolf Klein-Rogge (who was also Rotwang in Fritz Langs Metropolis) physically dominates the film with a ruthlessly brutal performance, strutting about with a glower of pure malevolence.
-Lang engages in some wonderful cinematic effects to demonstrate Mabuses mental powers at work like a shot that looks up over a players cards to show Mabuses eyes glowing, which then closes in as everything else goes black until we see nothing except the eyes in the dark.
-Despite Rudolf Klein-Rogge dominating the film, Lang does a fine job in the creation of his adversary Wenk, which Bernard Goetzke (Death in Langs Destiny ) plays with a steely brilliance.
+Lang had a fascination with masses being controlled by Machiavellian minds as in many of his American sound thrillers or with images like the robot Maria turned rabble-rouser in Metropolis.
+As Mabuse, Rudolf Klein-Rogge (who was also Rotwang in Fritz Langs Metropolis and the former husband of Langs wife/screenwriter Thea von Harbou) physically dominates the film with a ruthlessly brutal performance, glaring right into the screen with a look of pure malevolence.
+Lang engages in some wonderful cinematic effects to demonstrate Mabuses mental powers at work like a shot that looks up over a players cards to show Mabuses eyes glowing, which then closes in as everything else goes black until we see nothing except his eyes in the dark.
+Despite Rudolf Klein-Rogge dominating the film, Lang does a fine job in the creation of his adversary Wenk, which Bernard Goetzke (who was Death in Langs Destiny) plays with a steely brilliance.

-The sets created as background for the film are superb.
+Fritz Lang is a master of mise-en-scene.
+The texture in some scenes, the detail that goes into creating background characters is extraordinary.
+The sets are superb restaurants with massive angular arched roofs, hotel rooms bigger than the lobbies of some hotels.
 A hotel foyer is dominated by a giant chandelier and beneath it a large circular carpet the walls of the rest of the room fade into the distance so that there is a single set that almost entirely consists only of the chandelier and carpet with people seen as distant figures circling around it.
-The most fabulous set is the nightclub where the centrepiece is a large circular table with slides (presumably for the patrons to send their bets down) and a giant electrically-lit star-shaped chandelier that descends and opens its wings out to reveal a nude dancer.
+The most fabulous set is the nightclub where the centrepiece is a large circular table with slides for the patrons to send their bets down, where the croupier emerges from the centre of the table and a giant electrically-lit chandelier descends and opens its wings out to reveal a dancer.
+This was part of the German Expressionist movement something that began with The Cabinet of Dr Caligari (1919), which became a classic because of its highly distorted sets and lighting scheme and sparked many imitators in Germany.
+Lang and Thea von Harbou readily mock this with Mabuse getting a line Expressionisms just playing around.
+And why not?
+Everybodys playing around these days.

 Fritz Langs other films of genre interest are: Destiny (1921) wherein Death incarnates two lovers throughout various historical periods; the two-part Niebelungen saga, Siegfried (1924) and Kriemhilds Revenge (1924), based on the Teutonic myths; Metropolis (1927); Woman in the Moon (1929), a realist attempt to portray a Moon landing; M (1931), a thriller concerning the hunt for a child killer; The Testament of Dr Mabuse (1933); the afterlife fantasy Liliom (1933); the film noir psycho-thriller Secret Beyond the Door (1948); and a further Dr Mabuse sequel The 1000 Eyes of Dr. Mabuse (1960).